Tomb of the Unknown Soldier (Arlington National Cemetery): The Unknowns of World War II and Korea

 On 3 August 1956, President Dwight D. Eisenhower, who served as a general during World War II, signed a bill to select and pay tribute to the Unknowns of World War II and the Korean War.
 The selection ceremonies and the interment of these Unknowns took place in 1958.
 The World War II Unknown was selected from remains exhumed from cemeteries in Europe, Africa, Hawaii, and the Philippines.

 Two Unknowns from World War II, one from the European Theater and one from the Pacific Theater, were placed in identical caskets and taken aboard and placed on either side of the Korean unknown.
 Navy Hospital Corpsman 1st Class William R. Charette, then the U.S. Navy's only active-duty Medal of Honor recipient who was an enlisted man, selected the right-hand casket as the World War II Unknown.
 The casket of the remaining WWII unknown received a solemn burial at sea.

 The Korean unknown had been selected from four unknown Americans who died in the Korean War that were disinterred from the National Cemetery of the Pacific in Hawaii.
 Army Master Sergeant Ned Lyle made the final selection.
 The unselected unknowns were re-interred there.

 The caskets of the WWII and Korean unknowns arrived in Washington on 28 May 1958, where they lay in the Capitol Rotunda until the morning of 30 May, when they were carried on caissons to Arlington National Cemetery.
 President Eisenhower awarded each the Medal of Honor, and the Unknowns of World War II and the Korean War were interred in the plaza beside their World War I comrade.

+In September 2026, the Defense POW/MIA Accounting Agency (DPAA) announced its intent to petition the U.S. Army to exhume and identify the Korean War Unknown.
+DPAA officials noted that recent breakthroughs in DNA testing now allow investigators to match genetic material from family members up to four generations removed.
+The DPAA holds reference DNA samples for the family members of the 94% of the estimated 7,400 American service members still missing from the Korean War to aid in the identification process, according to Kelly McKeague, the director of the DPAA.